 Stress Busters: How Recreational Therapists Assist Clients in Managing Stress (0.15 CEU’s)

-Presenters: Judith Classen, M.Ed., LRT/CTRS
+Presenter: Judith Classen, M.Ed., LRT/CTRS

 Your consumers are nervous, afraid, and apprehensive to go out into the “real” world after hospitalization.
 It is our job to make sure they have the knowledge for a successful outcome to reintegrate back into society once they have been injured or are newly diagnosed.
 This session will provide a comprehensive overview of what to include in a